Content from Introduction

 Questions

-• What are public cloud provides?
+• What are public cloud providers?

 • Why would you use them?